andersjanmyr/express-lab/README.md

 ### 13. Change the model to async mode.

-Change all the modle function to async instead and change the tests and the calls to them
+Change all the model function to async instead and change the tests and the calls to them

 ```